 Diversity: SJSU studies include an emphasis on diversity.
-You will engage in integrated reading and writing assignments to construct your own arguments on complex issues (such as diversity and ethnicity, class and social equality) that generate meaningful public debate.
-Readings for the course will include writers of different genders and from different socio-economic classes.
+Students will engage in integrated reading, writing, and oral assignments to construct their own arguments on complex issues (such as diversity and ethnicity, class and social equity) that generate meaningful public debate.
+Readings for the course will include writers from different ethnicities, gender, and class.

-Writing: You will write a series of essays informed by research and articulating fully developed arguments about complex issues.
-Writing assignments will give you repeated practice in prewriting, drafting, revising, and editing.
+Writing: Students will write a series of essays informed by research and articulating fully developed arguments about complex issues.
+Assignments emphasize those skills and activities in writing and thinking that produce the persuasive argument and the critical essay, each of which demands analysis, interpretation, and evaluation.
+Writing assignments give students repeated practice in prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.
-Assignments include in-class writing as well as revised out-of-class essays.
+Assignments include both in-class writing as well as revised out-of-class essays.

-You will receive frequent evaluations of your writing from the instructor.
-Evaluative comments will be substantive, addressing both the logic of the argument and the quality and form of the writing.
-Comments will encourage and acknowledge your success as well as note problems and suggest ways to improve.
+Students will receive frequent evaluations of their writing from the instructor.
+In keeping with the core goal of A3-understanding the relationship between language and logic-evaluative comments will be substantive, addressing both the logic of the argument and the quality and form of the writing.
+Comments will encourage and acknowledge student success as well as note problems and suggest ways to improve.